MekkOP/Primal/README.md

 **Auto Armor:** Automatically swaps equiped armor around\
 \
 **Auto Brew:** Automatically drinks med brews from your inventory\
 \
+**Character Creator:** Has a preset to make the character as small as possible, as well as being able to change the color of the characters skin to colors that are not avaliable in the Create a character menu\
+\
+**No Spawn Animation:** Removes the animation when the player spawns in, allowing them to move straight away\
+\
 **No Sway:** Removes the swaying of the scope when aiming down sights\
 \